wp-plugins/slidedeck2/readme.txt

 * Fixed an issue where jQuery Masonry was not being enqueued

 == Upgrade Notice ==
+= 2.1.20120919 =
+Bug fixes for IE, some lenses, RESS responsive and IFRAME conflicts, cross-plugin conflicts

 = 2.1.20120724 =
 A few bug fixes and the new 'Reporter' lens